robinovitch61/the-leo-zone/content/posts/nic-cage-ranked/index.md

 David Lynch made a Nicolas Cage movie.
 And it's very David Lynch, and great.
 My partner and I now regularly say "Oh, Sail!".
 Bobby Peru, now he's just not a very likeable guy.

+### Dream Scenario (2023)

+An uncomfortable watch at times.
+Cage demonstrates his ability to portray realistic human desires and failings pretty well.

 ### Longlegs (2024)

 Spooky scary, I loved it.
 Yes, the plot doesn't make sense, but you don't watch horror for the airtight logic.